freakout42/formax/docs/index.md

 Only the concept is inherited from SQL-Forms 3.
 There is no compatibility or migration utility for Oracle Forms sources.
+The source code is completely a new development of 2024.
 The database access layer OCI is replaced by ODBC, which opens the system to all kinds of databases.
 The terminal access layer Oracle-Terminal is replaced with ncurses which runs on any kind of system and terminal.
-PL-SQL as the trigger language is replaced by JavaScript.
+PL/SQL as the trigger language is replaced by JavaScript.

 #### Operations

-Zero administration cost is ensured by the leightweight concent itself.
-Secure access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero-administration on the client.
-This works from anywhere without any bandwidth-requirements.
+Zero administration cost is ensured by the leightweight concept itself.
+A single executable needs to be installed anywhere on the PATH (Yes - One=1 file is needed).
+Secure access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero administration on the client.
+This works from anywhere without any bandwidth requirements.

 ### Status